SpamScope/untroubled-spam-fetcher/README.rst

 Usage
 -----

-untroubled-spam-getter only works with Python 3.
+``untroubled-spam-fetcher`` only works with Python 3.

 ::

-    $ untroubled-spam-fetcher
+    $ untroubled-spam-fetcher -l DEBUG -c /tmp/cache -s /tmp/mails -d

+In this case runs as daemon, with logging in debug mode, uses ``/tmp/cache`` as cache folder and ``/tmp/mails`` as folder where stores the mails.